 Mindfully Maintaining your Emotional Health

-The pandemic has been hard on so many of us.
+The past few years have been hard on so many of us.
 From feeling isolated and overwhelmed, to anxious, depressed and out of control, many of us are struggling.
 This kind of stress can manifest itself physically in our bodies and cause pain, headaches, stomach troubles, tense muscles, trouble breathing and more.
 Plus it can prey on our minds with depression, anxiety and worry.

 That's why self-care is so important!
 Taking time to care for ourselves is our best defense and as Nataly Kogan says, "Self-care is the least selfish thing you can do."
 Below you'll find 11 self-care tips for finding balance and well-being from Youth and Family Resiliency State Specialist Kendra Lewis.